ezchx/isic_melanoma_contest_task3/README.md

 The data was then trained on VGG16, InceptionV3, and ResNet50 models using Keras.
 The best performing model was based on ResNet50 which is shown on the attached Jupyter Notebook.

-The final model was trained on a GTA 1080ti for 1 epoch / 514 seconds, resulting in the following performance:
+The final model was trained for 1 epoch / 514 seconds on a GTA 1080ti GPU, resulting in the following performance:

 					Loss	  Accuracy
 			Training	0.3958	  0.8576